Should I Fire My Accident Attorney? 6 Warning Signs You Need a Better Lawyer Now

 Check the agreement you signed when you hired your attorney.
 Some contracts include clauses about attorney fees if you switch lawyers.

-2. Find a New Attorney First
+2. Find a New lawyer First

 It’s best to have another attorney lined up before firing your current one.
 Many personal injury attorneys will take care of the transition by requesting your case file from your former lawyer.